THE BERGMAN ESTATE IS CLOSED THROUGHOUT 2020

 The Bergman Estate on Fårö invites artists as well as scholars, non-fiction writers, and journalists from all over the world to come and work at Ingmar Bergman’s estate.

 His houses have been preserved in their original state down to the notes on Ingmar Bergman’s bedside table.
 The environment aims to nurture contemplative and creative work – in the same way as it inspired Ingmar Bergman’s own artistic pursuits throughout forty years.

-The Bergman Estate residency is open for applications between
+The Bergman Estate residency is closed for new applications until further notice

 Ingmar Bergman’s Houses